 • butter (butter lovers, this is your moment to shine!)

 About that butter.
 The absolute key to this perfect cinnamon roll, in our humble opinion (but also not humble…hiiii this is the best cinnamon roll!), is the brioche dough.
 It’s soft and sweet and airy.
-It is absolutely made to be soaked in cinnamon and sugar and warm drippy glaze.
+It is absolutely made to be soaked in cinnamon and sugar and warm drippy frosting.

 Trust – it’s easier than you think.